CodingByDay/codingbyday/content/posts/vs_tricks.md

 ---
-title: "How to customize Visual Studio Code to be (more) awesome"
+title: "How to customize Visual Studio Code to be (more) awesome?"
 date: 2022-09-16T11:05:50+02:00
 draft: false
 ---